How Many Cups Are in 8 Ounces? A thorough look to Volume Conversions

 Understanding Ounces and Cups: The Basics

 Before we dive into the conversion, let's clarify the units involved.
 We're dealing with ounces and cups, both units of volume.
-However, it's crucial to distinguish between fluid ounces (fl oz) and dry ounces.
+Still, it's crucial to distinguish between fluid ounces (fl oz) and dry ounces.

 -